-Walk down a street in the centro storico of Rome and you’ll see a fragment of an Ancient Roman statue, the remains of a medieval building, a Renaissance palazzo, and, without a doubt, a Baroque church.
+Walk down a street in the centro storico of Rome and you’ll see a fragment of an Ancient Roman statue.
+This is what remains of a medieval building, a Renaissance palazzo, and, without a doubt, a Baroque church.
 The centre of Rome is a fascinating blend of different eras and architectural styles, but in many parts of the city it’s the Baroque aesthetic that dominates – ornate marble facades, theatrical fountains, and spectacular statues.

 In the 17th century, two men transformed Rome.
 Gianlorenzo Bernini and Francesco Borromini left a long-lasting architectural legacy, which can still be seen almost everywhere you look in the Eternal City.
 Take a walk through the Vatican or Piazza Navona, and you’re surrounded by the creations of these two visionary architects.
 But many visitors who admire the magnificent Baroque architecture of Bernini and Borromini are unaware that the men had a legendary rivalry.
 Bernini was a popular, prolific sculptor and architect who won innumerable commissions from the wealthiest and most powerful patrons in Rome.
 He is best known for masterly sculptures such as Apollo and Daphne and the Ecstasy of St Teresa, the baldachin in St Peter’s Basilica, his redesign of St Peter’s Square, and the Fountain of the Four Rivers in Piazza Navona.